Winson-030/siri-cody/README.md

-# Siri Ultra
+# Cody

-This is a Siri Ultra that works with Apple Shortcuts removing the need for a dedicated hardware device.
+Cody is a Siri Ultra fork that works with Apple Shortcuts removing the need for a dedicated hardware device.

 ## How it works